This page explains the education antenatal workshops we offer to women being cared for by our midwifery team.

 The classes are free and intended for women between 32-36 weeks of pregnancy, but women pregnant with twins can attend a bit earlier from 28 weeks, in addition to twin classes.

 Please arrive on time as the doors will close 15 minutes after the starting time.
+These classes are only for women booked at St. Thomas' Hospital and you will be asked for your notes on your arrival.

 Day antenatal classes and content